Alarm clock: Clock radio

 A clock radio is an alarm clock and radio receiver integrated in one device.
 The clock may turn on the radio at a designated time to wake the user, and usually includes a buzzer alarm.
 Typically, clock radios are placed on the bedside stand.
 Some models offer dual alarm for awakening at different times and "snooze", usually a large button on the top that silences the alarm and sets it to resume sounding a few minutes later.
 Some clock radios also have a "sleep" timer, which turns the radio on for a set amount of time (usually around one hour).
 This is useful for people who like to fall asleep while listening to the radio.

-Newer clock radios are available with other music sources such as iPod, iPhone, and/or audio CD.
-When the alarm is triggered, it can play a set radio station or the music from a selected music source to awaken the sleeper.
-Some models come with a dock for iPod/iPhone that also charges the device while it is docked.
-They can play AM/FM radio, iPod/iPhone or CD like a typical music player as well (without being triggered by the alarm function).
-A few popular models offer "nature sounds" like rain, forest, wind, sea, waterfall etc., in place of the buzzer.
+Some clock radios can accept music sources from an external source, for example, an audio CD or portable music player; the selected music would then be used to awaken the sleeper.
+Clock models of the 2000s may come with a dock for iPod that also charges the device.
+They may serve as a typical music player, playing music from aforementioned sources.
+Another few models offer "nature sounds" like rain, forest, wind, sea, waterfall etc., in place of, or in addition to, the traditional buzzer.

 Clock radios are powered by AC power from the wall socket.
-In the event of a power interruption, older electronic digital models used to reset the time to midnight (00:00) and lose alarm settings.
-This would cause failure to trigger the alarm even if the power is restored, such as in Home Alone 2: Lost in New York.
+In the event of a power interruption, older electronic digital models used to reset the time to midnight (0:00; 12:00 am) and lose alarm settings.
+This would cause failure to trigger the alarm even if the power is restored, such as in the event of a power outage.
 Many newer clock radios feature a battery backup to maintain the time and alarm settings.
 Some advanced radio clocks (not to be confused with clocks with AM/FM radios) have a feature which sets the time automatically using signals from atomic clock-synced time signal radio stations such as WWV, making the clock accurate and immune to time reset due to power interruptions.

 Alarms in technology

 Computer alarms

 Alarm clock software programs have been developed for personal computers.
 There are Web-based alarm clocks, some of which may allow a virtually unlimited number of alarm times (i.e. Personal information manager) and personalized tones.
-However, unlike mobile phone alarms, they have some limitations.
+However, unlike mobile phone alarms, online alarm clocks have some limitations.
 They do not work when the computer is shut off or in sleep mode.
+Native applications, however, can wake the computer up from sleep using the built-in real-time clock alarm chip or even power it back on after it had been shut down.